 Note that the phrasing of a relationship depends on your perspective.
 The man owned the boat, but from the perspective of the boat, it was owned by the man.
 The owned by relationship is simply the inverse of the owned relationship.
 The model and the software allow archivists to establish relationships between two items from the perspective of whichever item they happen to be working with.

-Most relationships are established between what are called Articles in the model.
+Most relationships are established between what are called Reference items in the model.
 An explanation of this key concept is deferred until later following further discussion of relationships.

 The Importance of a Relational Model